mlbright/advent/README.md

 - **Videos**: MP4, MOV, AVI, WEBM, OGG (max 100MB)
 - **URLs**: YouTube, Vimeo, or direct links to media files

+**Content Rules:**
+- Each day can have only one content source (URL or upload, not both)
+- You can switch between URL and upload by editing the day
+- Previous content is replaced when you add new content

 ### Managing Calendar Days

 **Shuffle Calendar** (Available until November 30th):